 Both CHIP and Medicaid in Arizona have an income maximum, but the maximum is higher for CHIP, allowing more applicants to qualify for the program.
 Unlike AZ Medicaid for children enrollees, CHIP KidsCare enrollees will have to pay a monthly health insurance premium, unless they are Native Americans with proof of tribal enrollment in a federally recognized tribe.
 The cost of the premium will depend on the applicant household’s income level and amount of children.
 Premiums range from a minimum of $10 to a maximum of $70.

 What is covered by CHIP Medicaid in Arizona?

 The services covered by CHIP in Arizona are mostly the same as those covered by Medicaid.
 AZ CHIP was created to offer a range of health insurance benefits to cover your child’s health needs, including:

 - Shots and immunizations.

 - Behavioral health treatment.

 - Dental treatments.

-To learn more about medical services that are covered by CHIP, you can download our comprehensive guide today.
+To learn more about medical services that are covered by CHIP, you can download our free guide today.

 How to Apply for CHIP in Arizona